gnuwimp/gabc/README.md

-# toMP3 is an audio converter
+# toMP3 is an audio file converter

 ## About
 toMp3 converts an directory with audio or video files into one single mp3/ogg file.
 The first version was only for mono audio books but it can now work with various formats.
 It uses lame/oggenc/ffmpeg for all the transcoding.
 All input files must have same samplerate and number of channels (stereo/mono) and bitwidth.
-Beware that all files that are lossy encoded will be lose some audio quality when transcoded. toMP3 is  written in [kotlin](https://kotlinlang.org) and released under the [GNU General Public License v3.0](LICENSE).
+Beware that all files that are lossy encoded will be lose some audio quality when transcoded.
+toMP3 is  written in [kotlin](https://kotlinlang.org) and released under the [GNU General Public License v3.0](LICENSE).

 ## Download